In Indonesia, your job as an foreign entrepreneur when starting your company does not stop after you have finished the company incorporation.

 Therefore, a resident director has to fulfill either one of these requirements to be regarded as an Indonesian resident:

-After the company incorporation, the local or resident can become the resident director or nominee director.
+After the company incorporation, the local or resident can become the resident director or professional non-executive director.
 Of course, the company must first fulfill all regulations set out under the Indonesian Company Laws.

 A resident director can be selected from the BOD and the shareholders of the company will have the final say on the terms and conditions a candidate has to fulfill for this position.

-Another option for having a resident director in a company is through a company with professional shareholders/directors/commissioners in Indonesia, also known as a nominee company.
-Through this company in Indonesia, a highly professional and skilled resident director can be recruited via a nominee agreement.
+Another option for having a resident director in a company is through a company with professional shareholders/directors/commissioners in Indonesia, also known as a Special Purpose Vehicle company.
+Through this company in Indonesia, a highly professional and skilled resident director can be recruited via a Special Purpose Agreement.

-Finding a credible and trustworthy nominee company Indonesia service for your company’s resident director can be a challenging task.
+Finding a credible and trustworthy Special Purpose Vehicle company Indonesia service for your company’s resident director can be a challenging task.

 That’s why Cekindo is here to take care of the entire process for you.
 Contact us through the form below to discuss your need for a resident director in Indonesia.